fuadsaneen/ecommerce/README.md

 This repository contains source code of "Nuchange Informatics - React Developer Assignment".

 The following features are implemented:
-1) Read data from JSON file and its corresponding images.
+1) Read data from JSON file.
+2) Load images of each products.
-2) Display those data in a Web UI.
+3) Display those data in a nice User Interface.